The Perfect 14-Day Itinerary for Your Sri Lanka Holidays

-We decided to stay in Bentota because it is en-route down to Galle and gets that first leg out of the way in the evening when traffic is lighter.
+We decided to stay in Bentota because it’s en-route down to Galle and gets that first leg out of the way in the evening when traffic is lighter.
 You will be tired and probably won’t be doing much on the night you arrive, so why not spend a little longer getting to your first destination and have a little nap in the van?
 This seems a better option to wasting a night in an average location close to the airport and then having to transfer the next day when you could be relaxing on the beach.

 We booked the Centara Bentota with the idea being that we would let the boys acclimatise gently in an all-inclusive hotel and get over the jetlag before starting our real adventure.
 We booked with them direct because they had a great deal running which beat all of the online travel agents that we normally use.
 It is tucked in between the Indian Ocean and the Bentota River, and reception is accessed by taking a short hotel ferry ride over the river, which the boys loved.